Keeping your pet healthy is super important to a loving pet parent, but can also be expensive and inconvenient. That is where Pawp comes in!

 I have not personally tried Pawp, so this is not a Pawp review based on my experiences – but I have added several links and gave a summary of what others are saying.
 I hope this will help you in making a decision if Pawp is right for you!

 First, I want to make it clear that Pawp is not pet insurance.
-It is meant to be a more affordable pet insurance option if you cannot afford vet bills and are looking for a more cost effective option for emergency vet care.
+It is meant to be a more affordable way to get funds and answers if you cannot afford vet bills.
+It is primarily meant to be used for general health questions and also offers a fund you can use for emergency vet care.

 This digital health care option, founded in 2019, allows you to talk to an experienced vet online with video chat to help find out what is wrong with your pet.
 This removes the need for an expensive vet visit.